ibexa/documentation-developer/docs/guide/user_generated_content.md

 ## Creating content

-[[= product_name_oss =]] comes with content edition features via the Symfony stack.
+[[= product_name =]] comes with content edition features via the Symfony stack.
 They are meant to allow the implementation of user-generated content from the front end, without entering the PlatformUI back end.

 ### Creating a Content item without using a draft